The Baobab Circle Logo

 Founded by Rev. Lettie Ar-Rahmaan, The Baobab Circle is guided by the Ancestors and held in the spirit of community.
 Here, we honor the past, heal the present, and cultivate vibrant futures — together

-Whether you’re called to a sacred ceremony, connecting with your ancestors, remembering African Spirituality practices, seeking rituals, or experiencing a guided tour to Africa and the Gullah Geechee coast, you’ve found your circle.
+Whether you’re called to a sacred ceremony, connecting with your ancestors, remembering African Spirituality practices, or seeking rituals, you’ve found your circle.

 Come as you are.
 Bring your lineage.
 Leave with light.